 Whichever route you choose, you should be certified and trained to handle emergencies.

-#44 – Kitesurfing instructor
+47. Kitesurfing instructor

 Kitesurfing is a hard skill to master.
 A high barrier to entry means quality instructors are in demand all over the world.
 It shouldn’t be difficult finding work as you travel from place to place.

-#45 – Ski instructor
+48. Ski instructor

 This could be another seasonal travel job unless you’re somewhere with year-round snow.
 If you love extreme sports, you could combine this with a “summer sport” and alternate each season.

-#46 – Dance instructor
+49. Dance instructor

 If you love to get jiggy wit it, this one’s for you.
 Living in the Salsa Dancing Capital of the World, I’ve thought about creating an online video course to prepare gringos for Colombia’s dance scene (maybe someday!).

-#47 – Sailing instructor
+50. Sailing instructor

 If you love to sail, this could be your ticket to earning money around the world.
 These travel jobs are typically found at private sailing schools, yacht clubs, and universities.

-#48 – Other instructor
+51. Other instructor

-As you can see, some of the best travel jobs are simply teaching other people to do awesome things.
+As you can see, some of the best jobs involving travel are simply teaching other people to do awesome things.
 It’s a simple way to make money traveling that anybody can do.
 And your options don’t end with this list.
 If you can find a small group of people willing to pay to learn a skill, you can earn a living anywhere.